 We stayed right on the water in a laid back community called Pacific Beach.
-The piece of ocean in front of our rental was rich in marine life, with boats fishing over kelp beds and pods of dolphins greeting us daily from just outside the surf line.
+The stretch of coastline in front of our condo for the week was rich in marine life with boats fishing over kelp beds and pods of dolphins greeting us daily along the surf line.
 The waves were big enough to draw dozens of surfers everyday in thick neoprene wetsuits for the 58-degree water.
-Like usual, the weather was beautiful throughout our stay and each day peaked around 70 degrees - not bad considering it was 11 degrees when we landed back home.
+Like it usual is there, the weather was beautiful throughout our stay and each day peaked around 70 degrees--not bad considering it was 11 degrees when we landed back home.

-Having the family together again was awesome.
-We enjoyed the perfect mix of relaxation and excursions, including trips to the Holiday Bowl featuring California vs. Texas, a San Diego State men's basketball game, Torrey Pines State Reserve, Cabrillo National Monument, and San Diego Zoo's Safari Park.
-Naturally, I was also hellbent on doing a little fishing.
-My wife, being the trooper that she is, joined me early one morning for a half day of bottom fishing off the coast of La Jolla.
+Having the whole family together again was awesome.
+We enjoyed the perfect mix of relaxation and excursions, including trips to the Holiday Bowl football game featuring California vs. Texas, a San Diego State men's basketball game, Torrey Pines State Reserve, Cabrillo National Monument, and San Diego Zoo's Safari Park.
+Naturally I was also hellbent on doing a little fishing.
+Being the trooper that she is, my wife joined me early one morning for a half day of bottom fishing off the coast of La Jolla.

 A view of the Pacific Beach pier from our balcony.